Eawag-SWW/SanitationSystemBuilder.jl/README.md

 In the example each technology is defined manually.
-For any real application the convenience function `importTechFile` should be used to import input files created with the _TechAppA_ model.
+For any real application the convenience function `importTechFile` should be used to import input files created with the model [TechAppA](https://github.com/Eawag-SWW/TechAppA).